 Where to stay in Odaiba

 - Luxury: Hilton Tokyo Odaiba.
 This 5-star hotel offers great views of the Mount Fuji.
 It features an on-site bar, a spa, a swimming pool and a fitness center.
 Every room feature a flat-screen TV, a private bathroom and a balcony.
 The staff is very nice.
+Click here to check the reviews, photos and availability.

 - Mid-range: Grand Nikko Tokyo Daiba.
 It’s more of a resort hotel than a city hotel.
 It features indoor and outdoor swimming pools, a jacuzzi and a sauna.
 The rooms are spacious with an elegant European-style decor.
 Breakfast is served on the 30th floor with views over Tokyo Bay, the Rainbow Bridge and Tokyo Tower.
+Click here to check the reviews, photos and availability.

 - Budget: Sotetsu Grand Fresa Tokyo-Bay Ariake.
 This budget hotel offers comfortable individually decorated rooms with free WiFi and spectacular night views of the bay area.
 All the rooms feature a flat-screen TV, an electric kettle and a spacious bathroom with a selection of toiletries.
 Excellent value for money.
+Click here to check the reviews, photos and availability.

 - Find all the Odaiba hotels